ghalactic/github-release-from-tag/README.md

 #### Dynamic release assets

-If you need to dynamically specify a list of assets to upload, you can use the `assetsJSON` [action input].
-How you generate the JSON for this input is up to you, but any value from a [context] (e.g. [an output from another step]) can be used, for example:
+If you need to dynamically specify a list of assets to upload, you can use the `assetsYAML` [action input] with generated JSON (or YAML).
+How you generate the value for this input is up to you, but any value from a [context] (e.g.
+[an output from another step]) can be used, for example:

 [action input]: #action-inputs
 [context]: https://docs.github.com/actions/learn-github-actions/contexts